openid-certification/conformance-suite/README.md

 the FAPI conformance suite and some further enhancements.

-* Authlete, for providing ongoing access to test environments compliant with OpenID Connect, FAPI-R, FAPI-RW, FAPI-CIBA and PAR specifications.
+* Authlete, for providing ongoing access to test environments compliant with OpenID Connect, FAPI-R, FAPI-RW, FAPI1, FAPI2, FAPI-CIBA, PAR and DPoP specifications.

 * Authlete, for various contributions of code including additional PAR and FAPI tests